bitextor/bitextor/README.md

 ## Submodules compilation

-To compile all bitextor submodules you will first need to run the script `configure` (if you are downloading the code directly from the repository you will need to run the script `autogen.sh`, which will identify the location of the external tools used.
-Then the code will be compiled and optionally installed (using `make install`) by means of the command `make`:
+To compile all bitextor submodules you will first need to run the script `configure` (if you are downloading the code directly from the repository you will need to run the script `autogen.sh`, which will identify the location of the external tools used).
+Then the code will be compiled using `make`:

 `./autogen.sh && make`

-## Some frequent installation issues
+### Some known installation issues

-In some machines equipped with an AMD CPU you may experience some troubles tensorflow 1.8.0 (the version specified in requirements.txt).
+In some machines equipped with an AMD CPU you may experience some troubles with tensorflow 1.8.0 (the version specified in requirements.txt).
 In case you have installed all the requirements successfully, but when running ./autoconf.sh or ./configure you get an error that says tensorflow is not installed, please, replace current version with version 1.5:
 ```bash
 sudo pip3 uninstall tensorflow
 sudo pip3 install tensorflow==1.5.0
 ```

+In addition, some users haver reported problems when trying to install tensorflow using `pip3` for versions of Python >= 3.7.
+If this is the case, you can try to install it manually or using another package management tool, or to use a lower version of Python.

 ## Run

-To run Bitextor use the main script bitextor.sh.
+To run Bitextor use the main script `bitextor.sh`.
 In general, this script will take two parameters:
 ```bash
 bitextor.sh -s <CONFIGFILE> [-j <NUMJOBS>]
 ```
 where
 * `<CONFIGFILE>` is a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file containing the list of parameters to run bitextor (learn more about bitextor configuration in the next section), and
-* `<NUMJOBS>` is the number of jobs that can be launch in launched in parallel (a job may be a single step of the pipeline or the same step for different websites if more than one is specified in the `<CONFIGFILE>`
+* `<NUMJOBS>` is the number of jobs that can be launched in parallel; a job is a single step of the pipeline (see section Pipeline description) and can be run in parallel for different websites
 For example, on a machine with 4 cores, one could run Bitextor as follows:
 ```bash
 bitextor.sh -s myconfig.yaml -j 4
 ```

-If bitextor is run on a cluster with a software that allows to manage job queues, two more options can be used
+If bitextor is run on a cluster with a software that allows to manage job queues, two more options can be used:
 ```bash
 bitextor.sh -s <CONFIGFILE> [-j <NUMJOBS>] [-c <CLUSTERCOMMAND>] [-g <CLUSTERCONFIG>]
 ```
 where
 * `<NUMJOBS>` is redefined as the number of jobs that can be submitted to the cluster queue at the same time,
 * `<CLUSTERCOMMAND>` is the command that allows to submit a job to a cluster node (for example, this command would be `sbatch` in SLURM or `qsub` in PBS),
 * `<CLUSTERCONFIG>` is a JSON configuration file that allows to specify the specific requirements for each job in the cluster (for example, this file allows to specify if a job requires more RAM memory, or GPUs available, for example).
-Since bitextor 7.0 is implemented using the [Snakemake](https://snakemake.readthedocs.io/) pipeline manager.
 Further information about how to configure job requirements in a cluster can be obtained in [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).

 ### Running Bitextor on a cluster
 In the case of running on a cluster with, for example, the SLURM workload manager installed, one could run Bitextor as:
 ```bash
 bitextor.sh -s myconfig.yaml -j 20 -c "sbatch"
 ```
-this command would run bitextor allowing to queue 20 jobs in the cluster queue, assuming that all jobs can be run in any node of the cluster.
+this command would run bitextor allowing to submit 20 jobs in the cluster queue at the same time, assuming that all jobs can be run in any node of the cluster.

-Now assume that we plan to train a neural machine translation (NMT) system with bitextor for document alignment.
-In this case we would need to configure the call to the cluster in a way that those rules that require using GPUs for training or running NMT.
+Now assume that we plan to train a neural MT (NMT) system with bitextor for document alignment (see next section).
+In this case, we would need to configure the call to the cluster in a way that those rules that require using GPUs for training or running NMT are run in nodes with GPUs.
 We could create a cluster configuration file such as the following (extracted from `snakemake/examples/cluster.json`):

 ```json
 {